simp/simp-doc/docs/user_guide/HOWTO/Managing_Workstation_Infrastructures.rst

 The following example includes the GUI settings discussed here, in addition to settings for NFS mounted home directories.
-See :ref:`Exporting_Home_Directories` for more information.
+See :ref:`Exporting_Home_Directories` :ref:`ug-howto-configure-nfs` and for more
+information.

 .. code-block:: yaml

    ---

-   #Set the run level so it will bring up a graphical interface
+   # Set the run level so it will bring up a graphical interface
    simp::runlevel: 'graphical'
    timezone::timezone: 'EST'

-   #Settings for home server.
-See HOWTO NFS for more info.
+   # Settings for home server
    nfs::is_server: false
    simp_nfs::home_dir_server: myhome.server.com

-   #The site::workstation manifest will do most of the work.
+   # The site::workstation manifest will do most of the work.
    simp::classes:
      - site::workstation
      - simp_nfs